Non-Asymptotic Analysis of Tangent Space Perturbation: Discussion and Conclusion

+Practical methods must be developed to recover parameters such as dimension, curvature, and noise.
+Such parameters are necessary for any analysis or algorithm and should be recovered directly from the data rather than estimated by \textit{a priori} fixed values.
 The experimental results presented above suggest the particular importance of accurately estimating the intrinsic dimension $d$, for which there exist several algorithms.
 Fukunaga introduced a local PCA-based approach for estimating $d$ in \cite{Fukunaga-Olsen}.
 The recent work in \cite{Maggioni-long} presents a multiscale approach that estimates $d$ in a pointwise fashion.
 Performing an SVD at each scale, $d$ is determined by examining growth rate of the multiscale singular values.
 It would be interesting to investigate if this approach remains robust if only a coarse exploration of the scales is performed, as it may be possible to reduce the computational cost through an SVD-update scheme.
 Another scale-based approach is presented in \cite{Wang-Marron} and the problem was studied from a dynamical systems perspective in \cite{Froehling}.

+There exist statistical methods for estimating the noise level present in a data set that should be useful in the context of this work (see, for example, \cite{Broomhead, Donoho2}).
+We experimentally obtain a reliable estimate of the noise level from the median of the smallest singular values over several small neighborhoods (results not shown).
+In \cite{Maggioni-long}, the smallest multiscale singular values are used as an estimate for the noise level and a scale-dependent estimate of noise variance is suggested in \cite{Jones-new} for curve-denoising.
+Methods for estimating curvature (e.g., \cite{Williams-curvature, Kresk-curvature}) have been developed for application to computer vision and extensions to the high-dimensional setting should be explored.
+Further, if one is willing to perform many SVDs of large matrices, our method of tracking the center of mass presented in Section \ref{sec:numerical2} combined with the growth rates for the PCA spectrum presented in \cite{Maggioni-long} might yield the individual principal curvatures.